dglass710/resume-generator/Executable/ReadMe.md

 ---

+## What's New

+- **Improved Structured Section Editing:**
+  In the structured section editors for **Education** and **Professional Experience**, editing an entry now replaces the existing item rather than appending a new one.
+This change ensures that your modifications update the correct entry.

+- **Drag and Drop Reordering:**
+  You can now drag and drop items within structured sections (Education and Professional Experience) to reorder them.
+Simply click on an item in the list and drag it to your desired position.

+---

 ## **Using the GUI**

 When you launch the application (for example, by running the executable on your system), you’ll see a toolbar at the top with the following buttons (from left to right):